 Upcoming ERISA-related Supreme Court Cases to Watch | New York Employee Benefits

-By Danielle Capilla, Chief Compliance Officer at United Benefit Advisors
+Danielle Capilla, Chief Compliance Officer at United Benefit Advisors

 The Supreme Court has granted the petition in Gobeille v.
 Liberty Mutual Insurance Company, a case centered on the issue of whether the Employee Retirement Income Security Act of 1974 (ERISA) preempts Vermont’s health care database law as it was applied to a third-party administrator for a self-funded ERISA plan.
-Vermont requires health Supreme Courtcare providers and payers to provide claims data and information to a state health care database, which informs the state on health care policy.
+Vermont requires health care providers and payers to provide claims data and information to a state health care database, which informs the state on health care policy.
 The Second Circuit held that ERISA concerns were intruded on by the state’s recordkeeping requirements.
 The Second Circuit held that under ERISA only a “slight reporting burden” is permissible, and the Vermont requirements were burdensome and time-consuming.

 The Court will likely hear oral arguments on the case (or in the alternative, rely on briefings only), and render a decision in the October 2015 term, which will end in early summer 2016.